AlekseyA/serverless-aws-node-typeorm/README.md

 ### Deployment

+Before deployment you need to:
+  - configure AWS profile on you PC.
+To do this you need to put your AWS credentials into home/user/.aws/credentials  similar to:

+      [profileName]
+      aws_access_key_id =
+      aws_secret_access_key =

-In order to deploy the example, you need to run the following command:
+In order to deploy the project, you need to run the following command:

 ```
-$ serverless deploy
+$ serverless deploy --aws-profile profileName
 ```

 After running deploy, you should see output similar to: